Table 1 – Color of Cooked Pork Loin Chops from the Inside Out

 A persistent pink hue occurs when high pH pork remains pink after being cooked at a high temperature for an extended period of time; the pink color can even become more noticeable after the pork has been cut and thus exposed to air.
 Second, there is a phenomenon known as ″return to redness″ or ″color reversion,″ in which well-cooked and vacuum-packed pork returns to its original hue.

-Is pork tenderloin supposed to be slightly pink?
+Is cooked pork tenderloin pink?

 How can you tell if pork tenderloin is done?